 - If relevant, go through the remaining steps of your process to be clear

-- Remember that the listeners only remembers approximately 5 – 7 percent of what you have said.
+- Remember that the listeners only remember approximately 5 – 7 percent of what you have said.
 Take control of these percentages throughout your presentation by repeating the things that you really want them to remember.
-We recommend to repeat what differentiates your product or company, that others experience the same problem, how others have improved thanks to your solution.
+We recommend repeating what differentiates your product or company, that others experience the same problem, how others have improved thanks to your solution.

 THE 45 – 60 MINUTE SALES MEETING

 Always!
 Set the scene: Explain why you are there and what is supposed to be discussed during the sales meeting.
 You should also ask the client what they expect to get out of the sales meeting and what you want to get out, i.e. the goal with the meeting.

 This is also where you walk through the agenda.
 Don’t forget to write it on the whiteboard!
 (If you have one.)

 Also, check that the agreed meeting time still is valid and hasn’t changed!
 This important so you don’t find out in mid sales meetings that the client wanted to shorten the meeting.
 Then you risk missing your goal with the meeting.

 All individuals present themselves with names and roles.(If you have the time ask what personal goals these individuals have with the meeting.)